Shaun Byneveldt

 served as the South African Ambassador to Syria from 2010 to 2018.
 He was the Speaker of the Western Cape Provincial Parliament from 2004 to 2009.
 Byneveldt is a member of the African National Congress (ANC).

+On 30 January 2026, Byneveldt was declared persona non grata and given 72 hours to leave the country by the Israeli government, in retaliation for the South African Department of International Relations and Cooperation declaring Israel’s Chargé d'affaires to South Africa, Ariel Shiedman, persona non grata.
+Despite Byneveldt being the ambassador to the State of Palestine, his accreditation required coordination via Israel due to the latter's ongoing occupation of the West Bank.